Zurdok

 Zurdok was a Mexican rock band based in Monterrey.
 It was formed in 1993 under the name Zurdok Movimento, changing it several years later to simply Zurdok.
 It was one of the most important bands in the Mexican rock band scene at the end of the 1990s and the early 2000s.

 The band recorded 3 studio albums that achieved success into the rock en español critics and audiences.
 Lead singer Fer Martz left the band in 1999 and Chetes remained as the main vocalist.

 They got into hiatus in 2002, when finally decided to finish the band in 2003.
 In 2006, Chetes released his solo career and Martz did a reunion of Zurdok along David Izquierdo.
+They appeared in Break It All: The History of Rock in Latin America.

 Biography

 Early years

 Jorge "Fletch" Sáenz and David Izquierdo were friends from elementary school who in 1993 decided to form a band.
 Maurizio Terracina joined as bassist and introduced them to Gerardo Garza (better known as Chetes).
 On 15 July 1993, the band met for the first time with the simple intention to make music, creating songs for themselves and not much of anything else.

 After months writing and experimenting they decided to recruit a vocalist, one that with a powerful voice able to shout over the heavy sound which was a part of all their songs at the time.
+Control Machete's Pato Machete tried out for the position.
 It was because of a recommendation from Alejandro Rosso (current Plastilina Mosh member) that Fernando Martz joined Zurdok.
 Later, keyboardist Gustavo "Cátsup" Hernández was brought in, and the Zurdok Movimento project was taken more seriously.
+They were influenced by American bands at the time and wanted to create a sound that didn't "sound like latin america", according to Fernando Martz.

 The group continued composing and made its live debut on 13 May 1994, in their hometown of Monterrey.
 Just a short time later, the name "Zurdok Movimento" became familiar around the city and the band began to receive more exposure.
 It wasn't until 1995 when the band's name was made known beyond Monterrey, winning what was then the most important rock-contest in Mexico: "the Battle of the Bands", competing against more than 400 groups from all over the country and thus becoming the first non-Mexico City group to earn this prestigious award.

 Eventually, the name of Zurdok Movimento began to make the rounds and had a buzz going within the different transnational label companies.
 It helped that the executives of the companies started to care about the music of the north of Mexico and signing to Zurdok Movimento with Discos Manicomio, then a subdivision of Polygram.